cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

 First Version Limitations
 ==============================
-The first version of namespaces was introduced in CDAP v2.8.0, and is part of the HTTP RESTful API v3.
+The first version of namespaces was introduced in :ref:`CDAP v2.8.0 <release-notes>`, and is part of the :ref:`HTTP RESTful API v3 <http-restful-api-v3>`.

 For this first version, certain limitations apply and are not allowed or implemented: